 To start validating JSON data against schemas, run:

 $ raco argo validate schema.json data.json

 I aim to make Argo the go-to JSON Schema validator for web developers, programmers, and data scientists and engineers.
-If you’d like to contribute to that goal, or if you just find Argo useful in your work, I’d be happy if you supported Argo development.
-You’re welcome to make a donation of €5 (or more) using this link:
+If you’d like to contribute to that goal, or if you just find Argo useful in your work, I’d be happy if you supported Argo development with a €5 donation.